top of page

 Hoʻonaʻauao (Education)

-PhD, Political Science, University of Hawaiʻi at Mānoa, Expected in 2025
+PhD, Political Science, University of Hawaiʻi at Mānoa, 2026

 Specialization(s): Political Theory and Indigenous Politics